Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 Richard Tottel (d.1594)

-Upon his death, after a short period of legal battles, the exclusive patent was dissolved and was opened to anyone to publish common law materials.
-This, of course, led to an increase in the number of law reports published.
 Despite Tottel’s considerable contribution to legal publishing, he is most well known for his Songes and Sonettes, or Tottel's Miscellany, an anthology of English poetry published in 1557.

 Cy ensuont ascuns nouel cases, collectes per le iades tresreuerend iudge, mounsieur Iasques Dyer, chiefe Iustice del common banke.
 Ore nouelment publies & imprimies, 1592